- COVID-19 Information

 Medicon Valley is based on close collaboration between industry, academia and the public sector, and has Scandinavia’s best knowledge transfer between the public and the private sector, providing excellent R&D opportunities.

-Denmark is the best country in Europe (no. 2 in the world) for the development of biotechnology
+Denmark is the best country in Europe for biotech research and development

 Short processing time for drug trial applications